vsulako/AFFBWheel/readme.md

 Also, 4 additional axes (AUX1-AUX4) can be disabled in config.h.
 Just comment out line `#define PIN_AUXN ..`.
 Disabled axis will be excluded from polling (saving ~45us of computing time) and will always report 50%.

+#### If a game does not support DIY wheels

+You can try to use controller emulator [GIMX](https://gimx.fr/).
+You will need an Atmega32U4 board (Leonardo/promicro/teensy2/etc) and CP1202 USB-UART adapter.

 #### [Alternate hardware configurations](#althw).

 ### Testing software: